Home

 TA-DA!
 You have just created a Chicken Kiev - a chicken recipe fit for royalty!

-Serve the chicken with peas and julienned potatoes if you want to be traditional.
-I often like to serve this chicken with traditional mashed potatoes and peas or even a simple version of scalloped potatoes.
+Serve the chicken with peas and julienne potatoes if you want to be traditional.
+I often like to serve this chicken with traditional mashed potatoes or twice baked potatoes.

 Enjoy your Chicken Kiev and the company of those you share it with!